PFA phantom power adaptor

 Current, per amplifier: 2mA typical for low-voltage microphones; 4mA for +26dB dynamic mic input;

-extended barrel polarization voltage circuit adds 1.5mA.
+1mA typical for impedance-balanced output.
+Extended barrel polarization voltage circuit adds 1.5mA.

 Input Impedance (low-volt microphone, typical): 6KΩ